Donald Trump, Nikki Haley And Ron DeSantis: Where Do They Stand On Cannabis Legalization These Days?

-With three viable candidates left in the GOP race for the 2024 presidential election (no offense to Vivek Ramaswamy) and the Iowa caucus around the corner, let’s look at what the candidates have in mind for legalizing cannabis at the federal level — that isl of course, if the Biden administration doesn’t do the honors first.
+With three viable candidates left in the GOP race for the 2024 presidential election (no offense to Vivek Ramaswamy) and the Iowa caucus around the corner, let’s look at what the candidates have in mind for legalizing cannabis at the federal level — that is of course if the Biden administration doesn’t do the honors first.

 Haley has said all along that cannabis legalization should be decided at the state rather than federal level.
-She recently reiterated what she said, saying, “I think these types of decisions are best decided at the state level.
+She recently reiterated her stand.
+“I think these types of decisions are best decided at the state level.
 It’s where people can show the power of their voice.”

 While this sounds nice enough, given the recent news that the Department of Health and Human Services made public its recommendations to the DEA to reschedule cannabis based on its “accepted medical use,” many people will now be looking for a full federal legalization of cannabis.